-U.S. and international laws and regulations that apply to the internet related to, among other things, content liability, security requirements, law enforcement access to information, critical infrastructure, net neutrality, so-called "fair share" or internet content taxes, international data transfer restrictions, sanctions, export controls and restrictions on social media or other content could pose risks to our revenues, intellectual property and customer relationships as well as increase expenses or create other disadvantages to our business.
+U.S. and international laws and regulations that apply to the internet related to, among other things, content liability, security requirements, law enforcement access to information, critical infrastructure, net neutrality, so-called "fair share" or internet content taxes, international data transfer restrictions, sanctions, export controls and restrictions on social media or other platforms, applications or content could pose risks to our revenues, intellectual property and customer relationships as well as increase expenses or create other disadvantages to our business.
 Section 230 of the U.S. Communications Decency Act, often referred to as Section 230, gives websites that host user-generated content broad protection from legal liability for content posted on their sites.
 Proposals to repeal or amend Section 230 could expose us to greater legal liability in the conduct of our business.
 Our Acceptable Use Policy prohibits customers from using our network to deliver illegal or inappropriate content; if customers violate that policy, we may nonetheless face reputational damage, enforcement actions or lawsuits related to their content.
-Regulations have been enacted or proposed in a number of countries that limit the delivery of certain types of content into those countries.
-Enactment and expansion of such laws and regulations would negatively impact our revenues.
-For example, restrictions were adopted in India in 2020 prohibiting access to identified Chinese applications, which caused a reduction in revenue to us.
-In addition, such laws and regulations could cause internet service providers, or others, to block our products in order to enforce content-blocking efforts.
-In addition, efforts to block a single product or domain name may end up blocking a number of other products or domain names in an overbroad manner that could affect our business.
-In addition to regulations related to content, enactment and expansion of laws related to the use of artificial intelligence and machine learning in our operations and increased regulation of cloud services providers also could increase costs of doing business, subject us to potential liability or regulatory risk and introduce other disadvantages to our business, including brand or reputational harm.
-Interpretations of laws or regulations that would subject us to regulatory enforcement actions, supervision or, in the alternative, require us to exit a line of business or a country, could lead to the loss of significant revenues and have a negative impact on the quality of our solutions.
-Engineering efforts to build new capabilities to facilitate compliance with law enforcement access requirements, content access restrictions or other regulations could require us to take on substantial expenses and divert engineering resources from other projects.
-These circumstances could harm our profitability.
+Further, laws and regulations related to content could cause internet service providers, or others, to block our products in order to enforce content-blocking efforts.
+Efforts to block a single product or domain name may end up blocking a number of other products or domain names in an overbroad manner that could affect our business.